graphql-rust/juniper/book/src/types/interfaces.md

 pub struct ObjA {
     id: Vec<String>,
 //  ^^ the evaluated program panicked at
-//     'Failed to implement interface `Character` on `ObjA`: Field `id`: implementor is expected to return a subtype of
+//     'Failed to implement interface `Character` on `ObjA`: Field `id`: implementer is expected to return a subtype of
 //      interface's return object: `[String!]!` is not a subtype of `String!`.'
 }